Fabricio872/fj-portfolio/README.md

 ## License

-Symfony Docker is available under the MIT License.
+This project is available under the MIT License.

-## Credits

-Created by [Kévin Dunglas](https://dunglas.fr), co-maintained by [Maxime Helias](https://twitter.com/maxhelias) and sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).